pmchatterjee98/reminder-as-a-service/replit.md

 ## Overview

-**⚡ RAAS (Reminder as a Service)** is a comprehensive task management application built with Streamlit that allows users to create, organize, and track todos with automated email and SMS reminders.
+**⚡ RAAS (Reminder as a Service)** is a comprehensive task management application built with Streamlit that allows users to create, organize, and track todos with automated email, SMS, and WhatsApp reminders.
 The application monitors upcoming tasks and sends notifications before due dates to help users stay on top of their responsibilities.

 **Tagline:** "Never miss what matters"

 **Key Features:**
 - **Task Management**: Create tasks with titles, descriptions, due dates/times, and contact information
-- **Smart Reminders**: Customizable reminder intervals (1 hour to 7 days before due date) via email and SMS
+- **Smart Reminders**: Customizable reminder intervals (1 hour to 7 days before due date) via email, SMS, and WhatsApp
 - **Recurring Tasks**: Automatic rescheduling of recurring tasks (daily, weekly, monthly, yearly)
 - **Organization**: Categories and priority levels (High/Medium/Low) with color-coded indicators
 - **Filtering**: Filter todos by category, priority, and completion status
 - **Export**: Export todo list to CSV or PDF format with timestamped filenames
 - **Modern UI**: Dark-themed interface with custom RAAS branding and color palette
+- **REST API**: Comprehensive FastAPI-based REST API with automatic OpenAPI/Swagger documentation

 ## User Preferences